-Netsafe CEO Martin Cocker shares his thoughts about the Harmful Digital Communications Act, the media and free speech.
+Netsafe former CEO Martin Cocker shares his thoughts about the Harmful Digital Communications Act, the media and free speech.

 Coverage of a high profile complaint under the Harmful Digital Communications (HDC) Act against Newsroom has once again raised concerns that the HDC Act will curtail free speech.
 We don’t discuss the details of cases publicly – but it is important to put this case in perspective, and clarify some things about our processes.

 Netsafe has processed over 4000 HDC cases since November 2016.
 The majority of these cases are exactly the sort of thing the law was designed to address.
 People creating digital content with the express intention of harming another person.

 This misunderstanding that the Act is a threat to free speech is rolled out as many times as the theory that the Act was created in reaction to the Roastbusters scandal.
 That is, as they say, fake news.
 This briefing paper and the draft HDC Bill predated the roastbusters scandal by over a year.

 Incidentally the term “freedom of expression” is found 17 times in that briefing paper, whilst free speech gets 11 mentions.